gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 As the challenge question suggests, anyone involved with a defense acquisition program has likely heard the term acquisition strategy, and that an approved acquisition strategy is required before a program can begin.
 However, it can sometimes be conflated with a contracting strategy.

-Before we define, we want to clarify as the challenge question above demonstrates.
-Anyone involved with a defense acquisition program has likely heard the term acquisition strategy, and that an approved acquisition strategy is required before a program can begin.

-An **acquisition strategy** is _**more**_ than a “check the box” activity.
-It is a _living document_ laying out the plan the program follows to achieve its objectives--given the information known at the time it is created--and is _intended to evolve_ with a program.
+An **acquisition strategy** is **more** than a “check the box” activity.
+It is a _living document_ laying out the plan the program follows to achieve its objectives--given the information known at the time it is created--and _is intended to evolve_ with a program.

-A **contracting strategy** is a key component of the acquisition strategy that enables the program to execute via negotiated contracts.
-If you missed the challenge question, you are not alone--this is a common misunderstanding within acquisitions
+A **contracting strategy** is a **key component** of the acquisition strategy that enables the program to execute via negotiated contracts.
+If you missed the challenge question, you are not alone--this is a common misunderstanding within acquisitions.

 ### !callout-secondary
 ## Example
+Your _acquisition strategy_ utilizes one or multiple pathways from the Adaptive Acquisition Framework (AAF) to support the development and deployment of a new suite of software products through a Government-led development approach.
+Your _contracting strategy_ utilizes a modular contracting and thus, you will have multiple contracting strategies where each contract strategy aligns to a discrete acquisition objective, such as:
+* an Other Transaction (OT) for enablement services to help upskill your Government team,
+* a Government-Wide Acquisition Contract (GWAC) to issue multiple orders for software development services,
+* and a different GWAC to issue multiple orders for commercial products.
-An Indefinite Delivery/Indefinite Quantity (IDIQ) or Other Transaction (OT) is the **contracting strategy** to achieve **acquisition strategy** objectives. _Remember, our recommendation is that you utilize a modular contracting approach, thus there would be multiple contracting strategies aligned to discrete acquisition objectives._
+Remember, our recommendation is that you utilize a modular contracting approach, thus there would be _multiple contracting strategies_ aligned to discrete acquisition objectives. **Don’t Forget: this is also the preferred approach for IT as defined in the FAR! **
 ### !end-callout